Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 Data can be ingested into Snowflake from many locations by using the `COPY` command, Snowpipe auto-ingestion, external connectors, or third-party ETL/ELT solutions.
 For more information on getting data into Snowflake, see the [Snowflake documentation](https://docs.snowflake.net/manuals/user-guide-data-load.html).
 For the purposes of this lab, we use the `COPY` command and AWS S3 storage to load data manually.
 In a real-world scenario, you would more likely use an ETL solution or grab data directly from the Snowflake Marketplace!

 ### Preparing to Run the Lab Queries ###
-Now navigate to the **Notebooks** screen.
+Now navigate to the **Worksheets** screen.
 The queries we will be using have been prepared in a Snowflake Worksheet named `ZERO_TO_CHAT_WITH_YOUR_DATA`.
 This is the "master" worksheet owned by the lab admin.
 We will create a copy of that worksheet and use our individual copies.

 ![Worksheet image](assets/Lab_Image_0.png)

-Now, let's create a copy of the worksheet:
-* Navigate to `Projects` > `Worsheets` and open the `ZERO_TO_CHAT_WITH_YOUR_DATA` worksheet
+* Open the `ZERO_TO_CHAT_WITH_YOUR_DATA` worksheet
-* Click on three dots `...` which appear to the right of the worksheet name and select `Duplicate`, then close the original Worksheet.
+* In the left navigation panel, click on three dots `...` which appear to the right of the worksheet name and select `Duplicate`, then close the original Worksheet.

 We need to set the context appropriately within the new Worksheet.
 In the upper right corner of the worksheet, click the box to the left of the **Share** button to show the context menu.
 Here we control the elements you can see and run from each worksheet.
 We are using the UI here to set the context.
 Later in the lab, we will accomplish the same thing via SQL commands within the worksheet.